BSI-Bund/TaSK/task/README.md

 #### 3.7.1 Browser Simulator

-If the DUT is an eID-Client application (ApplicationType `TR-03124-1-EID-CLIENT-TLS-1-2` or `TR-03124-1-EID-CLIENT-TLS-2`), TaSK uses the BrowserSimulator from the [eID-Client Testbed](https://github.com/eID-Testbeds/client) to motivate the DUT to connect to the server.
+If the DUT is an eID-Client application (ApplicationType `TR-03124-1-EID-CLIENT-TLS-1-2` or `TR-03124-1-EID-CLIENT-TLS-2`), TaSK uses an extended version of the BrowserSimulator from the [eID-Client Testbed](https://github.com/eID-Testbeds/client) to motivate the DUT to connect to the server.

 The BrowserSimulator works as a RMI server and implements the three methods from the IBrowserSimulator interface:
 - startApp